 One day Peter and John went to the Temple.
 A crippled man was sitting at the gate, begging for money.
-(No study notes for this frame)

 Peter looked at the lame man and said, "I do not have any money to give you.
 But I will give you what I do have.
 In the name of Jesus, get up and walk!"